 The impressive Boston Academy of Music Mandolin Orchestra of Cincinnati, Ohio appeared in the November, 1908 Cresendo.
-Three pre-1908 scroll bridge U harp guitar make a bold statement, don’t they?
+Three pre-1908 scroll bridge U harp guitars in this photo make a bold statement, don’t they?
 The two on the left are the more common standard scale, 10-bass versions, the one on the right seems to be an exact duplicate of the Genesee instrument.
 This is assuming the scales are the same, which I think they are (again, factoring in the perspective problem).

 As I said, we can’t discount the possibility that Nat Boswell (who toured the Northeast) sold his Gibson when the Trio disbanded and it wound up in the hands of this young gentleman in Cincinnati.
 From the nine sub-basses to the “arm zipper” to that wonderful stair step bridge, they represent an extremely rare and specific model.
-I am at a loss in trying to deduce whether these are the original long 27-1/4” scale, or as I suspect, the 25-1/2” standard scale (as the final instrument below definitely has, per Photoshop comparisons).
+I am at a loss in trying to deduce whether these are the original long 27-1/4” scale, or as I suspect, the ~25-1/2” standard scale (as the final instrument below has).
 At the moment we don’t have any specific idea when these might have been built, beyond the three “Gibson mystery years” of 1905 through 1907.

-The surviving instrument – from the late Scott Chinery collection (rumors are that it remains with the family) appears identical in all ways to the above specimens, except that it has ten original sub-bass strings.
-We know that Gibson standardized this string count and new tuning for their redesigned 1908 Style U, and that it was Walter Boehm who came up with the tuning.
-But the 10-bass tuning had already become common on the standard scale scroll bridge U’s of circa 1907-1908.
+Update, 2018: The surviving instrument – from the late Scott Chinery collection (now in another private collection) appears identical in all ways to the above specimens, except that it has ten original sub-bass strings.
+We know that Gibson standardized this string count and new tuning for their redesigned 1908 Style U, and that it was Walter Boehm who came up with the tuning in 1906 (per Gibson's Harp Guitar Brochure).
+The 10-bass tuning was thus already common on the standard scale scroll bridge U’s of circa 1907-1908.

 See you at the Fair!